johncritch/Waddle/README.md

 # Peer Feedback

+Aidan Napier - Roommate

+The app looked great!
+It was super easy to create an account and get going.
+It was also really easy to schedule and customize an event.
+When adding tags, it would be helpful to have an exit button.
+I had a great experience and it was super easy to navigate wherever I wanted to go.

 # Grading

 Personly this project was a real challenge for me.
 I knew the requirements I wanted to inlcude but had no idea if I was able to implement them all within the timeframe.
 I'm proud to say I was able to complete all of them except for the notifications and loading animations.
 For notifications I would have had to purchase the developer account which I will eventually, but not right now.
 The loading animation was something I thought would be fun, but in order to complete it I have to rework how I load data from Firebase and would have to pay extra for more functionality.